atlas-vis/atlas-vis.github.io/content/tutorials/axis/index.md

 {{< figure src="axis-sm-2.png" width="750px" alt="Multiple Area Charts" caption="" class="border-0 mx-auto text-center" >}}

+The `item` parameter must be the graphical object whose visual channel encodes the data field.
+For example, in a line graph, the item is a vertex, not a path.

 The creation of gridlines is simliar, we specify a visual channel and a data field when using the [_gridlines_ method in the Scene class](../../docs/group/scene/#methods-create-guides).
 The appearance of gridlines can be customized by setting [these properties](../../docs/guide/gridlines/#properties): x/y coordinate, text color, stroke color, stroke width and values.